Thalangara: Culture

 Prior to Urbanisation, Thalangara was mostly forest with narrow and uneven roads.
 Absence of Electricity influenced local and daily routine.
 Agriculture, handicrafts ane fishing were the main occupations.

 Primary Languages spoken are Malayalam, Beary, Konkani (now very rare).
 Although Arabic and Hindi was widely known by most residents due to Mass work migration to Gulf and other countries.

 Occurrence of "Uroos" once every 4 years significant spiritual and social even that closely resembles Hindu temple festivals and Hindu traditions in its atmosphere of devotion, music and community.
 The festival becomes center of both faith and business, with traders, food vendors and artisants setting up stalls, creating a fusion of worship and local commerce.

 Thalangara Thoppi, a traditional Muslim cap crafted by hand in Thalangara, was a type of Muslim cap that had a global market in the Gulf and Africa.

+Settlements

+Thalangara area begins from Thayalangadi on Railway Station Road.
+After the railway station, Theruvath is next residential area followed by Ubaidh Road and Ceramics Road.
+Dinar Junction has a hospital, nursing college and school.
+Malik Deenar Dargah is also located here.
+Gazzali Nagar is the next settlement followed by Hilltop busstop which is also called Kunnil area.
+Thalangara post office is also located here.
+Kadavath is the last busstop where buses turn back to the old and new bus stations.
+Thalangara Fishing Wharf is located half a kilometer west of the Kadavath bus stop.